fraffaf/fraffaf/README.md

 ### Hi there
-I am a PetrSU graduate
+I am a PetrSU graduate.<br />
-This is where my projects will be stored
+This is where my projects will be stored.

 my contacts: <br />telegram:@Akkellaa<br />
 vk:https://vk.com/urfirstscum